 My favorite childhood story includes my younger sister and ice cream.
-Every time mum and dad would take us out for ice cream, Pragya would finish hers at break-neck speed, while I would take my time savouring it.
+Every time mum and dad would take us out for ice cream, Pragya would finish hers at break-neck speed, while I would take my time savoring it.
 Once she was done, she would invariably turn towards me and demand that I share mine with her.
 A fight would start, and mum would have to intervene.
 I don’t remember who won in the end but then, that’s the thing with childhood memories.
 It doesn’t matter who won or lost.
 What matters is that they always make you smile.

-- 55 g Chocolate
+- Chocolate Brownies

-- 3 tablespoons Milk
+- 6 tablespoons Milk

-- 3 tablespoons Cream
+- 6 tablespoons Cream

-- 6 tablespoons Baileys
+- 12 tablespoons Baileys